-INSIDE : Learn how to make a fun and inexpensive DIY Scuba Diver Costume for your children this Halloween in just a few simple steps!
-Plus, it is a great dress-up outfit for years to come for every age.
+INSIDE : Learn how to make a fun and inexpensive DIY Scuba Diver Halloween Costume for your children this fall!
+Plus, it is a great dress-up outfit for years to come.

 This post may contain affiliate links.
 See my full disclosure.

-What supplies do you need to make a DIY Scuba Diver Costume for Halloween?
+What supplies do I need to make homemade Scuba Halloween Costumes?

 Set of 2 Litter Bottles

 LOOKING FOR ALL THE SCUBA DIVER SUPPLIES IN JUST ONE PLACE, GO HERE.

 How to make a homemade Scuba Diver Costume –

 How to make a Scuba Diver Costume TOOL BELT:

 Since this was a Halloween Diver costume for young to Elementary aged children, I wanted to make simple (affordable) accessories.
 The tool belt is made from electrical tape, but you could also use black ribbon for the actual belt.